 EGI service portfolio: containing the services that EGI offers as a federation to potential requesting customers.

 EGI internal service portfolio: containing the services that are organised within the federation to enable EGI resource providers to operate together.

+Services in the EGI service portfolio could be promoted, discovered, shared and accessed through the EGI marketplace.
+Instead, services in the internal portfolio will not be published in the marketplace.

+A short description of the EGI service portfolio is available in the next section.

-EGI Service Portfolio
+EGI Service Portfolio and Catalogue

-The following figure and table represent a summary view of the services that EGI as a federation offers for research and innovation.
+The following figure represents a summary view of the services that EGI as a federation offers for research and innovation.

 Services are classified in six categories/areas: